Black Hawk helicopter crossed path of United flight near California's John Wayne Airport, FAA says

 Pilots were able to land the plane safely around 8:49 p.m.
 United said the flight had 162 passengers and six crew members on board at the time of the incident.
 No injuries were reported.

-The flight had departed from the San Francisco International Airport around 7:07 p.m., according to information from Flightaware.com.
+The flight had departed from the San Francisco International Airport around 7:07 p.m. local time, according to information from Flightaware.com.

 The FAA is continuing to investigate the situation.